domdisanto/BST270-Project/README.md

 # Code & Results

 Tables and figures were recreated using R, and a PDF output notebook generated using Quarto, all within RStudio.
 The output notebook is available in the [Code](/Code/) section of the repository as a PDF, which includes an Appendix of the code used for table/figure generation.
 The RMD file used to generate the notebook is also available as a standalone file in the [Code](/Code/) folder as well.

+The notebook includes a brief critique/commentary on each article's reproducibility as well, in a Summary section for each respective article.

 # Data & Figures